 - Be enrolled in CJ 3650, CJ 4230, CJ 4350, or CJ 4700.

 - First, you must take and clear a livescan screening though our UPD office (within past 5 years).
-You must also pass a TB Test within past 2 years (TB, only, is not required if you are only mentoring virtually).
+You must also pass a TB Test within past 4 years.

-- Third, you will need to register and view up to 3 child safety videos through the Praesidium Academy website.
+- Second, you will need to register and view up to 3 child safety videos through the Praesidium Academy website.
 You’ll need to print out or save the certificates for each video and email or send them to your instructor.
-This step can be started once you have passed your livescan screening (view the Praesidium Academy Quick Start Guide HERE).
+This step can be started once you have passed your livescan screening (view the Praesidium Academy Quick Start Guide).

-- Fourth, you will need to complete the Service Learning online forms (General Service Learning Student Learning Plan, Participation Guidelines, and Liability Wavier) at StanServes S4.
+- Fourth, you will need to complete the Service Learning online forms (General Service Learning Student Learning Plan, Participation Guidelines, COVID Site Safety Information, and Liability Wavier) at StanServes S4.

-- When mentoring in-person, TUSD requires that you wear a lanyard that will be provided to your class by the Office of Service Learning.
-A lanyard is not required for virtual mentoring.
+When mentoring in-person, TUSD requires that you wear a lanyard that will be provided to your class by the Office of Service Learning.

 Please watch the Pathways to Success three part recorded orientation.